 EDF's concerts provide an invaluable opportunity for the young singers to perform to wider audiences outside their colleges.
 The talent and dedication of the young performers and the enthusiastic response of our audiences confirm our belief in this project and its benefits to young singers.
 Following the success of the first few concerts where a number of students performed alongside well-established artists, we are now devoting each concert to the young stars of the future.

 The Foundation relies on donations and fund-raising events.
-Our first successful Opera Gala benefit concert at Bloomsbury theatre helped to finance the major Emmy Destinn exhibition at the Prague National Museum in 1998, in celebration of the 120th anniversary of the diva's birth.
+Our first successful Opera Gala benefit concert at Bloomsbury theatre in 1997, helped to finance the major Emmy Destinn exhibition at the Prague National Museum in 1998, in celebration of the 120th anniversary of the diva's birth.
 1998 also marked the 70th anniversary of Emmy Destinn's last concert appearance, at London's Queen's Hall in 1928.
 EDF commemorated this event with another successful Opera Gala Benefit concert at St. John's, Smith Square.

 The Linbury Studio Theatre at the Royal Opera House was the venue for the 2001 concert in which several talented young singers performed a programme of works by Czech composers.
 In 2004 we returned to St. John's Smith Square to commemorate anniversaries of Leoš Janáček and Antonín Dvořák with a gala performance of their works.

 In 2010 a Gala concert was dedicated to the memory of our founding patrons, Dame Joan Sutherland and Sir Charles Mackerras, again at St. John's, Smith Square.